nuejs/www/blog/status-update-01/index.md

 ## Huge thanks to:
 * [Nobkd](//github.com/nobkd) and [Fritz Lin](//github.com/fritx) for the very many updates and fixes.
 Thank you!

-* [Mauricio Wolff](//www.linkedin.com/in/mauriciowolff/?originalSubdomain=au) (Lead Product Designer @ Atlassian) for the extremely important, high-level feedback.
+* [Mauricio Wolff](//www.linkedin.com/in/mauriciowolff/?originalSubdomain=au) (Lead Product Designer @ Atlassian) for the extremely important, high-level design feedback.

 * [Alan Hemmings](//github.com/goblinfactory) for the developer feedback and the mental support.
 Much needed!